codeclimate/codeclimate-rubocop/config/contents/layout/indentation_width.md

 Checks for indentation that doesn't use the specified number of spaces.
+The indentation width can be configured using the `Width` setting.
+The default width is 2.

-See also the IndentationConsistency cop which is the companion to this one.
+See also the `Layout/IndentationConsistency` cop which is the companion to this one.

-### Example:
+### Example: Width: 2 (default)
     # bad
     class A
      def test